RK-Hari/Python_snake_game/README.md

 1.Random
 2.Tkinter

-Intall the required libraires
+Intall the required libraires.
-No additional files required
+No additional files required.
 Just copy the code to the code editor and run the project.